esoteric-git/twitter-api-tester/README.md

 # Twitter API Tester

 This repository contains a simple Python script to test Twitter API authentication and posting capabilities.
-It's designed to help developers navigate the complexities of Twitter's API authentication process and verify their setup before embarking on larger Twitter automation projects.
+It's designed to help developers navigate Twitter's API authentication process and verify their setup before embarking on larger Twitter automation projects.

 ## Table of Contents